kabballa/Backup/README.md

 # 🧩 KABBALLA – UNA APP Automated Backup & Retention System

+> Automated backup rotation, retention, and alert system for UNA CMS.

 ![una-backupv](assets/backup.png)

 This document describes how to configure and automate daily, weekly, monthly, and annual backups for UNA-based sites using **Coozila!
 KABBALLA Backup System**.